omhrosa/Resolution-Hypothesis-for-LLM/proposal.md

 The hypothesis does not predict a specific intelligence ceiling.

-Two possibilities remain open:
+Two possibilities remain open.

-### Scenario A
+## Scenario A

 Humanity has already extracted most useful structure from its knowledge.

-Future systems may exceed human performance only moderately.
+Future systems may exceed human capabilities only moderately.

-### Scenario B
+## Scenario B

 Large amounts of latent structure remain unexplored within existing human knowledge.

-In this case, sufficiently high-resolution systems may discover valuable relationships that humans have never explicitly identified.
+High-resolution systems may discover useful relationships that humans have never explicitly recognized.

 The hypothesis remains agnostic regarding which scenario is correct.